mailgun/kafka-pixy/README.md

  Parameter | Opt | Description
 -----------|-----|------------------------------------------------------
- proxy     | yes | The name of a proxy to produce to.
-By default the proxy that is mentioned first in the config file. topic     |     | The name of a topic to produce to key       | yes | A string that hash is used to determine a partition to produce to.
+ cluster   | yes | The name of a cluster to operate on.
+By default the cluster mentioned first in the `proxies` section of the config file is used. topic     |     | The name of a topic to produce to key       | yes | A string that hash is used to determine a partition to produce to.
 By default a random partition is selected. sync      | yes | A flag (value is ignored) that makes Kafka-Pixy wait for all ISR to confirm write before sending a response back.
 By default a response is sent immediatelly after the request is received.